What kind of metal should you use for keel bolts?

 Another item to add to the "pro" list for monel is it's strength.
 Monel is stronger than both stainless steel and silicon bronze, allowing a builder to get away with smaller diameter keel bolts, or tack on a bit of extra strength for peace of mind.

-The drawbacks to monel keel bolts of course include the price of the alloy, but otherwise you can treat it like a slightly more noble version of silicon bronze and respect the torque specs while not threading it in to a cast iron keel.
+The drawback to monel keel bolts of course include the price of the alloy, but otherwise you can treat it like a slightly more noble version of silicon bronze and respect the torque specs while not threading it in to a cast iron keel.

 The most noble.
 The king.
 Titanium is the absolute best material to use for many kinds of keel bolts.
 For a performance yacht trying to keep weight down, titanium is extremely light and strong.
 They built the SR-71 Blackbird out of it, it's in high-end medical implants, and they're blasting the stuff off to space on a regular basis.